 Toxic Substances.
-Activities associated with firing range operations would result in less than significant impacts from toxic substances (i.e., ACM, LBP, PCBs, or radon).
-No mitigation measures would be required; instead, BMPs and SOPs would be implemented as appropriate (see Table 17.2-3 and Volume 7).
+Activities associated with firing range operations are not expected to result in any adverse impacts from toxic substances (i.e., ACM, LBP, PCBs, or radon) that would result in significant environmental consequences.
+Therefore, no mitigation measures are required.
+Instead, BMPs and SOPs would be implemented as appropriate.

 Hazardous Waste.
-There would be minimal generation of hazardous wastes as a result of non-fire range operations.
-Specific hazardous materials used and wastes generated could include: pesticides, herbicides, solvents, corrosive or toxic liquids, and aerosols primarily used for firing range vehicle maintenance.
+There may be minimal use of hazardous wastes as a result of non-fire range operations.
+Specific hazardous waste used and generated could include: solvents, corrosive or toxic liquids, and aerosols primarily used for firing range vehicle maintenance.
 It is estimated that non-fire range operations would result in an increase to the Guam hazardous waste disposal rate of 2% of the known Okinawa rate, or approximately 12,880 lbs (290 kg) annually (DRMO Okinawa 2009).

-Due to the projected increase in the volume of hazardous waste, Alternative 1 would have the potential to result in impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs, therefore, the increase in volume would result in less than significant impacts (see Table 17.2-3 and Volume 7).
+Due to the projected increase in the volume of hazardous waste, Alternative 1 could result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs therefore, the increase in volume would not result in significant impacts.